 “Usually there is a great amount of teamwork.
 In conflicts I always thrive for respecting my colleagues and accept their opinions.
-Same when I need to give feedback: I try to give critics in a friendly and constructive way, showing that I respect the other person, I just have a different opinion or approach about certain things.”
+Same when I need to give feedback: I try to give criticism in a friendly and constructive way, showing that I respect the other person, and just have a different opinion or approach about certain things.”

-“I usually recognise things that need to be done, and in order to fasten the process, I’m not afraid to start fixing or professionalizing things on my own.
+“I usually recognize things that need to be done, and in order to fasten the process, I’m not afraid to start fixing or professionalizing things on my own.
 Does it mean to work sometimes longer or harder?
-Yes, but it worth it because the results speak for themselves, and that makes me really proud!”
+Yes, but it’s worth it because the results speak for themselves, and that makes me really proud!”

-“I don’t like to simply listen to my guts when an important decision is being taken.
-I prefer to look at the problem from many different angles, like what are we really trying to achieve or doing a benchmark on the available information.
+“I don’t like to simply listen to my guts when an important decision is being made.
+I prefer to look at the problem from many different angles like what are we really trying to achieve or to do a benchmark on the available information.
 I also consider various (long-term) implications and scenarios for the results.
 That’s how I can make myself and my team prepared for any possibility!”